ocharles/blog/posts/2017-08-23-extensible-effects-and-transformers.md

 So, which do we choose?
 Evaluating the options, I have some concerns.

 For option one, we impose pain on all our users who want to use a different monad stack.
-It's unlikely that you're application is going to be written soley to query ListenBrainz, which means client code becomes littered with `lift`.
-You may write that off as syntatic, but there is another problem - we have committed to an interpretation strategy.
+It's unlikely that your application is going to be written solely to query ListenBrainz, which means client code becomes littered with `lift`.
+You may write that off as syntactic, but there is another problem - we have committed to an interpretation strategy.
 Rather than describing API calls, my library now skips directly to prescribing how to run API calls.
 However, it's entirely possible that you want to intercept these calls - maybe introducing a caching